Allied bid wins G4S auction after long battle with GardaWorld

 (Reuters) - Allied Universal won a months-long takeover battle for Britain’s G4S, the world’s largest private security firm, on Monday after going head-to-head in an auction with Canadian rival GardaWorld.

-Shares in G4S, which had gained 80% since GardaWorld made its offer public in September, were down nearly 10% to 242.5 pence at 1415 GMT after Britain’s Takeover Panel said the auction had concluded with Allied’s final bid of 245 pence per share, compared with Gardaworld’s 235 pence.
+Shares in G4S, which had gained 80% since GardaWorld made its offer public in September, were down nearly 10% to 242.6 pence after Britain’s Takeover Panel said the auction had concluded with Allied’s final bid of 245 pence per share, compared with Gardaworld’s 235 pence.

 The management of G4S had already agreed to the offer from Allied, which valued the company at 3.8 billion pounds ($5.3 billion), but its shareholders had held off approving numerous extensions of both offers in the hope of a better deal.